 Often this is not directly mileage related – the two most important factors are flogging/flapping and exposure to sunlight.
 The former will quickly break down all types of sailcloth, although woven materials have significantly better resistance than other types.
 Sunlight damages both stitching and the cloth, rapidly reducing their strength, hence the importance of keeping sails covered when not in use.

 Laminate sails break down for several reasons.
 The Mylar film gradually breaks up as it ages due to flogging, fluttering and the shear loads it experiences.
 Secondly, the structural fibres slowly weaken through continual flexing.
 Finally, exposure to UV light gradually weakens both film and fibres.

-For advice on how to maximise the service life of your sails see Sail care: How to Look After Your Sails and Sail Coating and Cleaning to discover how to refresh the appearance of older sails.
+For advice on how to maximise the service life of your sails see our features on sail care and sail coating and cleaning to discover how to refresh the appearance of older sails.

 Sail damage: assessing structural strength of existing sails

 The leech, inboard batten pocket ends and spreader patches are typically the first areas of a sail to show wear and should be inspected at regular intervals.
 Stitching tends to succumb to sun damage and chafe before the cloth itself, so it’s not unusual for seams to need restitching part way through the sail’s life.